Wallarm Connector for Istio Ingress¶

 Configure the Envoy proxy in Istio to mirror traffic and send it to the Wallarm node for out-of-band analysis.

-Deploy the Wallarm node as a separate service in your Kubernetes cluster using Helm.
+To deploy the Wallarm node as a separate service in your Kubernetes cluster, follow the instructions.

 -